BallisticLA/RandBLAS/rtd/source/FAQ.rst

   The BLAS function GEMV supports negative strides between input and output vector elements.
   It would be easy to extend sketch_vector to support this if we had a proper SPMV implementation that supported negative increments.
-If someone wants to volunteer to extent our SPMV kernels to support that, then we'd happily accept such a contribution.
+If someone wants to volunteer to extend our SPMV kernels to support that, then we'd happily accept such a contribution.
   (It shouldn't be hard!
 We just haven't gotten around to this.)

 Symmetric matrices have to be stored as general matrices.
-  This stems partly from a desire to have sketch_symmetric work equally well with DenseSkOp and SparseSkOp.
+  This stems partly from a desire for sketch_symmetric work equally well with DenseSkOp and SparseSkOp.
-  Another reason is that BLAS' SYMM function doesn't allow transposes, which is a key tool we use in sketch_general to resolve layout discrepencies between the various arguments.
+  Another reason is that BLAS' SYMM function doesn't allow transposes, which is a key tool we use in sketch_general to resolve layout discrepancies between the various arguments.

 Language interoperability